Published decisions

 Leading firm

-Banking and Payments was the heaviest product area, accounting for 975 decisions.
-Shawbrook Bank Limited appeared most often at firm level.
+Banking and Payments was the heaviest product area, accounting for 1,620 decisions.
+Barclays Bank UK PLC appeared most often at firm level.
 The most frequently tagged complaint theme was delay in claim handling.

 The year was led by Banking and Payments, Consumer Credit, Insurance, and others, which together represented the centre of complaint activity in the published decisions for 2026.